L'Infonie

-L'Infonie was an avant-garde Québécois chamber ensemble under the direction of composers Walter Boudreau and Raôul Duguay.
+L'Infonie was an avant-garde Québécois chamber ensemble founded in Montreal in 1967, under the direction of classical composer Walter Boudreau and artist/poet Raôul Duguay.
+The name is derived from a pun for the French words for "symphony" and "the Inferno".
 They produced four albums between 1969 and 1974, after which the project ended.
-It was intended both as a music group and a new approach to collective improvisation; Duguay published its manifesto in 1970.
-The group released a number of albums on the avant-garde side of Quebec's progressive rock and jazz-rock scenes before dissolving in 1973.
-The ensemble was highly influential in the Montreal avant-garde music scene, and their albums became sought-out collector's items.
+It was intended both as a commercial music group and a novel approach to collective improvisation.
+L'Infonie had as many as thirty full-time musicians during its artistic apex.

+Duguay published the group's manifesto in 1970.
+They released a number of albums on the avant-garde side of Quebec's progressive rock and jazz-rock scenes, blending disparate genres like classical, jazz, rock and electronica, proving to be influential in Montreal's political counterculture in the early 1970s until its 1974 dissolution.
+Their albums have since become sought-out collector's items.
 The ensemble's third album, Vol. 333, was re-released on vinyl in 2016 by Montreal label Mucho Gusto.

 Unfinished Infonie

 Unfinished Infonie (L'Infonie inachevée...), a 1973 documentary film by Roger Frappier about the ensemble, won the Canadian Film Award for Best Sound at the 25th Canadian Film Awards, before going into wider release in 1974.

 A restored version of the film was screened as part of the 2022 Festival du nouveau cinéma's Estival program of summer repertory screenings, before going into commercial release in 2023.